 The six-point curriculum establishes a pedagogical foundation for the NEW Leadership® programs.
 This curriculum can be adapted to accommodate a wide range of political cultures, geographic regions, populations, and institutions.
-Network partners implement the curriculum in their own way to incorporate state and regional issues and institutional strengths.
+Network partners customize the curriculum to incorporate state and regional issues and institutional strengths.

-The six-point NEW Leadership® curriculum:
+The six-point NEW Leadership curriculum:

-Teach about women's historical and contemporary contribution to American politics and policymaking.
+Teach about women's historical and contemporary contributions to American politics and policymaking.